vorcigernix/engineeringroles/managers/senior_director_engineering.md

 * Guide teams and their leaders in setting aggressive OKRs and goals that maximize impact while continually improving their ability to execute more quickly, effectively, and healthily towards delivering results
 * Ensure engineers and teams are empowered to deliver results towards goals, while simultaneously balancing longer-term strategic priorities
 * Build a culture across the company where strategic failure leads to longer-term delivery of results
-* Develop and implement procedures that are innovative and efficient, and that position Meetup for long term success
+* Develop and implement procedures that are innovative and efficient, and that position Socialbakers for long term success
 * Partner with the CTO + VPEs to build consensus and drive forward big decisions across the company and engineering that accelerate our ability to deliver results

 #### Management